sigstore/gitsign/README.md

 ### Verifying the Transparency Log

-As part of signature verification, `smimecosign` not only checks that the given signature matches the commit, but also that the commit exists within the Rekor transparency log.
+As part of signature verification, `gitsign` not only checks that the given signature matches the commit, but also that the commit exists within the Rekor transparency log.